This easy cold crab dip recipe is an old favorite that I used to make any time we stayed at the beach.

 I like to serve this dip with simple water crackers, which remind me of the little oyster crackers that were on the table at old school seafood restaurants.
 Saltines and salted gluten free crackers are other good options.

-If you’re keeping it keto, try using sliced rounds of cucumber or zucchini or celery sticks.
-It’s super refreshing!
+If you’re keeping it keto, try using fresh veggies for dippers.
+Sliced rounds of cucumber or zucchini or celery sticks are great options.

 Is this creamy crab dip healthy?